shumarb/learning/data-structures/tree/avl-tree/README.md

 5. Navigate to the `avl-tree` folder by entering `cd data-structure/tree/avl-tree`.
 6. Compile the program by entering `javac AVLTree.java`.
 7. Run the program by entering `java AVLTree`.
 8. The program creates an `AVL Tree`.
 The elements are of type `integer`, and the number of elements range from `5 to 12`.
+You are advised to `draw` the `AVL tree` based on the `In-Order traversal (displaying leftchild - current element - rightchild`.
 The program demonstrates the application of these operations on the `AVL Tree`.